yunsonbai/ysab/README-ENGLISH.md

       -H "Accept: text/html", Set Accept to header
       -H "Host: yunsonbai.top", Set Host to header
-      -H "Uid: yunson" -H "Content-Type: application/json", Set two fields to header -t  Timeout for each request in seconds, Default 10 -d  HTTP request body.
+      -H "Uid: yunson" -H "Content-Type: application/json", Set two fields to header -t  Timeout for each request in seconds, Default is 10 -d  HTTP request body.
       eg:
       '{"a": "a"}'